CATHY LINH CHE

 Cristina C. Baldor (Finance and Operations) is a finance and operations consultant specializing in non-profits.
 With experience at economic development and performing arts organizations, she develops business models and management tools that help executive staff concentrate on mission.
 She holds a Master of Public Administration degree from NYU Wagner, and before becoming a spreadsheet aficionado was an English major and creative writer at the College of the Holy Cross in Worcester, Massachusetts.

 Rebecca John (Grants Manager) is a Brooklyn-based writer who is passionate about building the capacity of arts organizations that uplift artists and writers of color.
 For the past few years, she worked in communications and development at organizations building the power of New York City Asian American communities.
 She is interested in the intersection of community building work, art and cultural work, and movement building.

-Joseph Gross (Communications Intern) is an aspiring physician-scientist and poet.
+Joseph Gross (Communications & Development Intern) is an aspiring physician-scientist and poet.
 He has worked as an ecological research assistant, volunteered alongside AmeriCorps, been published in CURA: A Literary Magazine of Art and Action, and is currently working on a chapbook entitled Dustsceawung, or Contemplation of the Dust—a look at the current political and cultural moment through the lens of death and an interrogation of hegemonic whiteness and the individual ethnicities subsumed therein.

 Malvika Jolly (Grant Writing Intern) is a senior at Columbia University, majoring in Comparative Literature and Society.
 She is from the South Side of Chicago.